-4.21 Local Housing Market Assessment 2010
+4.23 Local Housing Market Assessment 2017

-4.22 Local Housing Market Assessments (LHMAs) enable local authorities to develop an understanding of the nature and level of housing demand and need in their local housing markets.
-LHMAs are a crucial part of the evidence base for preparing the Local Development Plans and Local Housing Strategy; they inform housing
+4.24 Local Housing Market Assessments (LHMAs) enable local authorities to develop an understanding of the nature and level of housing demand and need in their local housing markets.
+LHMAs are a crucial part of the evidence base for preparing the Local Development Plans and Local Housing Strategy; they inform housing development and land use policies, as well as informing specific polices such as social housing allocations, private sector renewal options and access to low cost home ownership units.

-- development and land use policies, as well as informing specific polices such as social housing allocations, private sector renewal options and access to low cost home ownership units. - 4.23 The LHMA 2017 provides an update to the original LHMA published in 2008 to reflect the impact of the economic downturn and identify the appropriate policy responses.
-The key outcome of the LHMA is the identified need for 915 additional units of affordable housing per year, which was calculated in accordance with Welsh Government guidance.
+4.25 The LHMA 2017 provides an update on previous LHMA's to reflect the impact of the economic downturn and identify the appropriate policy responses.
+The key outcome of the LHMA is the identified need for 576 additional units of affordable housing per year, which was calculated in accordance with Welsh Government guidance.